abhinavgupta-maker/Blitz/README.md

 <img width="1072" height="665" alt="Screenshot 2026-06-20 122143" src="https://github.com/user-attachments/assets/239bfb2b-9986-4b70-8a1c-08a8e39c672e" />
 <img width="1126" height="653" alt="image" src="https://github.com/user-attachments/assets/2c391428-c7cb-4714-b79d-1a40263eec09" />

+# Steps to Assemble

+1) Get the chasis 3d printed.
+2) get the componenets listed in the BOM.
+3) Solder all the components as shown
+4) fix all the things down,
+5) Now your Battlebot Should Work.

 # BOM

 | Part                            | Qty | Approx USD  | Link                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                 |